Division without a divide

 N ≈ 34,359,738,368 / 2,021,161,081 = 17.0 → the divisor is 17.

-That is the whole method: N ≈ 2^(32 + s) / M, where s is the count on the srawi (and s = 0 when there is none).
+So: N ≈ 2^(32 + s) / M, where s is the count on the srawi (and s = 0 when there is none).
 M only approximates the true reciprocal, so if the answer lands a hair off a whole number, round to it.

 Your task